LudwikJaniuk/sdleffler.github.io/_posts/2017-8-28-Hashsplitting.md

 ## Hashsplitting and Attaca

-Attaca's design uses hashsplitting for one especially specific reason: Attaca is designed to deal with *extremely large files*, on the order of gigabytes per file.
+Attaca's design uses hashsplitting for one especially specific reason: Attaca is designed to deal with *extremely* large files, on the order of gigabytes per file.
 The design goals of Attaca are to be able to handle repositories of up to a petabyte in size and individual commits in the range of terabytes; as such, any problems with interval chunking are magnified due to the sheer size